bhhandley/DragonUI-Ascension/readme.md

 ## Installation

-1. Download the latest release from the [Releases page](https://github.com/NeticSoul/DragonUI/releases)
+1. Download the latest `DragonUI.zip` from the [Releases page](https://github.com/NeticSoul/DragonUI/releases)
-2. Extract the downloaded ZIP file
+2. Extract the ZIP file to your `Interface\AddOns` folder
-3. Rename the extracted folder from `DragonUI-x.x.x` to `DragonUI`
-4. Move the `DragonUI` folder to `Interface\AddOns`
-5. Enable the addon in-game
+3. Enable the addon in-game
-6. Open the configuration panel via ESC menu > DragonUI button or type `/dragonui`
+4. Open the configuration panel via ESC menu > DragonUI button or type `/dragonui`
-7. Customize positioning, scaling and visual elements to your preference
+5. Customize positioning, scaling and visual elements to your preference

 ## Notes